The ring of integers of Hopf-Galois degree p extensions of p-adic fields with dihedral normal closure: Preliminaries

 Let $p$ be an odd prime number.
-By $p$-adic field we mean any finite extension of the field $\mathbb{Q}_p$ of $p$-adic numbers, that is, a local field with characteristic zero.
-For any $p$-adic field $F$, we establish the following notations: \begin{itemize} \item $\mathcal{O}_F$ is the ring of integers of $F$. \item $v_F$ is the valuation of $F$. \item $\pi_F$ is a uniformizer of $F$. \item $\mathfrak{p}_F$ is the ideal generated by $\pi_F$ in $\mathcal{O}_F$. \end{itemize}
+By a $p$-adic field we mean any finite extension of the field $\mathbb{Q}_p$ of $p$-adic numbers, that is, a local field with characteristic zero and residue characteristic $p$.
+For any $p$-adic field $F$, we call $\mathcal{O}_F$ the ring of integers of $F$, $v_F$ its valuation, $\pi_F$ its uniformizer, and $\mathfrak{p}_F$ the ideal generated by $\pi_F$ in $\mathcal{O}_F$.

 Let $E/K$ be a Galois degree $n$ extension of $p$-adic fields and assume that $v_p(n)=1$.
 Let us denote by $\{G_i\}_{i=-1}^{\infty}$ the chain of ramification groups of $E/K$.
-By \cite[Chapter IV, Corollary 3]{serre}, $G_1\cong C_p$, the cyclic group with $p$ elements.
-The ramification jump of $E/K$ is defined as the integer number $t$ such that $G_t\cong C_p$ and $G_{t+1}$ is trivial.
+If $E/K$ is unramified, the ramification jump of $E/K$ is $t=-1$.
+Otherwise, we have by \cite[Chapter IV, Corollary 3]{serre} that $G_1\cong C_p$, the cyclic group with $p$ elements.
+In that case, the ramification jump of $E/K$ is defined as the integer number $t$ such that $G_t\cong C_p$ and $G_{t+1}$ is trivial.
 Note that we ignore any possible jump prior to $G_1$ in the chain of ramification groups, as it is done for instance in \cite[\textsection 1.2]{berge1978}.

 Let $e$ be the ramification index of $K$ over $\mathbb{Q}_p$.
 By \cite[Proposition 2]{berge1978}, we have Note that even though in the statement of that result it is assumed that $e=1$, this fact is not used in the proof and it also works for the general case.
 As in \cite{berge1978}, if $t=\frac{rpe}{p-1}$ (resp. $t\geq\frac{rpe}{p-1}-1$) we will say that $E/K$ is maximally ramified (resp. almost maximally ramified).